TexasInstruments/jacinto-ai-devkit/README.md

 ```
 ./git_submodule_update.sh
 ```
-If you face any issues in pulling them, please lookup the documentation/help for git submodules.
+If there is any issue with the above script, you can visit [https://git.ti.com/jacinto-ai-devkit](https://git.ti.com/jacinto-ai-devkit ) and get the URLs to manually clone/pull the respositories.

 ### Submodules